ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 The function does not end because of the bogus end `__TMC_END__`.

+This executable was intentionally obfuscated to print a message in the worst way possible, and then clipped with the for loop to require decompiling the binary instead of simply running it.
+Credits to this [guide](https://sp2hari.com/obfuscate-c-code-part-i/).

+However, despite the fact that you have what appears to be a flag, it is not correct.
+The 5 X's are a bit odd, so the other piece of the flag still needs to be found.
+This flag is therefore, something of a 'half truth'.

 ## Fixing the PDF

+Finding the other piece of the flag requires understanding how PDFs are structured.
+A detailed explanation can be found [here](https://resources.infosecinstitute.com/topic/pdf-file-format-basic-structure/).
+In summary, a PDF consists of a header, objects, xref table, and trailer.
+Relevant to this challenge, the content visible on the screen are specified in the objects in the Body, and the xref (cross-reference) table specifies which objects are displayed.
+The root object is the Catalog, which contains references to child objects, and is where we should start our walk.

-A PDF is walked from the catalog down.
-When you find the catalog, it points to the page tree obj 6.
+When you find the catalog, it points to the
+Page Tree, obj 6.

 ```
 6 0 obj